open-rmf/rmf-web/README.md

 pnpm start
 ```

-This starts up the API server (by default at port 8000) which sets up endpoints to communicate with an Open-RMF deployment, as well as begin compilation of the dashboard.
-Once completed, it can be viewed at [localhost:3000](http://localhost:3000).
+This starts up the API server (by default at port 8000) which sets up endpoints to communicate with an Open-RMF deployment, as well as begin compilation of the demo dashboard.
+Once completed, it can be viewed at [localhost:5173](http://localhost:5173).

 If presented with a login screen, use `user=admin password=admin`.